-Figure 1: Who does the consumer need to contact in order to switch

-GPL processes featured most strongly in respect of fixed telephony and mobile telephony switching processes.
-Internet/BB switching had a more even split, although even here only five countries (Bulgaria, Lithuania (without number portability), Norway, Sweden and UK) followed a LPL process.
+Figure 1: Who does the consumer need to contact in order to switch although even here only five countries (Bulgaria, Lithuania (without number portability), Norway, Sweden and UK) followed a LPL process.
 Only two countries (Bulgaria and the UK) had LPL processes in place for both mobile telephony and internet/BB switching.